 Chilling the dough.

 By this I mean, keeping the dough to chill in the refrigerator for at least 30 mins to help improve the flavor and the texture of the crust.
-As chilling allows the igredients to set, the end result is a manageable dough and a crunchy but not too flaky crust.
+As chilling allows the ingredients to set, the end result is a manageable dough and a crunchy but not too flaky crust.
 Drool!!! 🙂

 Making the filling.

 The filling could be beef, poultry, seafood or even game.
 It all depends on you and your tastebuds.
 For this recipe, I’ll be making a beef feeling with lots of vegetables.
-Here are the next set of three (3) things to keep in mind:
+Here is the next set of three (3) things to keep in mind: